Mae Wang Amazing National Park, Chiang Mai Thailand

 Mae Wang National Park Thailand

-In this article we have another amazing national park to share, close to Chiang Mai.
+(Updated Nov 2024)Here we have another amazing national park to share, close to Chiang Mai.
 The province is home to many national parks, including the most famous one, Doi Inthanon.
 However, close to the city, this is a unique one about an hour drive and mainly frequented by locals, who refer to it as Pha Chor.

 Most tourists, rightfully so, go the Doi Inthanon and Doi Suthep-Pui national parks.
 But at this amazing national park, you can experience beautiful scenery, waterfalls, rivers, hiking, camping, and of course wildlife.
 However it is most famously known for its ‘mini grand canyon’.
 Best of all it is just a short drive away, and less crowed.

-This page contains links to affiliate partner websites.
-We receive an affiliate commission for any purchase made by you on the affiliate website using such links, at no cost to you.
+This page contains links to affiliate partner websites, at no cost to you.
 Help keep our free content alive.
 Thank You.

 This amazing national park I am referring to is Mae Wang.
 My Thai cousins turned me on to it, overwise I may not have gone.
 Also, it only took a half day to visit, since we didn’t go hiking, which you can.
 It is also very popular for camping.